-(Monaghan Medical Corporation, Plattsburgh, NY) is an example of mechanical breath-actuated nebulizers.
+- 2. Mechanical Breath-Actuated: The AeroEclipse® II BAN (Monaghan Medical Corporation, Plattsburgh, NY) is an example of mechanical breath-actuated nebulizers.
 As shown in Figure 9, the mechanical breath-actuated nebulizer has a breath-actuated valve that triggers aerosol generation only during active inspiration and eliminates the need for a storage bag or reservoir.
 Patients must be able to generate a sufficient inspiratory flow to trigger the nebulizer.
 Therefore, the sensitivity of this mechanism makes it suitable only for some children and adults.

-3. Microprocessor Breath-Actuated: The final type of breath-actuated jet nebulizer is more complex but more appropriate to a wider range of users.
+The AeroEclipse II BAN can deliver aerosolized medication in both a breath actuated or continuous mode.
+This device has not been tested for use with Pentamidine. - 3.
+Microprocessor Breath-Actuated: The final type of breath-actuated jet nebulizer is more complex but more appropriate to a wider range of users.
 In this type, compressor-driven jet nebulizers are actuated by an electronic circuit, commonly triggered by a pressure transducer sensing inspiratory effort.
 For several decades these devices have been used in pulmonary function and research labs to administer precise boluses of aerosol for methacholine challenge.
-A newer generation of "smart" microprocessor-controlled breath-actuated nebulizers uses computer programs and sensing technology to control the pattern of aerosol generation and even to calculate and track the delivered dose.
-The I-neb AAD® system (Philips) is one model of the microprocessor, breath-actuated that uses vibrating mesh nebulization.
+A newer generation of "smart" microprocessor-controlled breathactuated nebulizers uses computer programs and sensing technology to control the pattern of aerosol generation and even to calculate and track the delivered dose.
+The

+I-neb AAD^{} system (Philips) is one model of the microprocessor, breath-actuated nebulizer that uses vibrating mesh nebulization.